Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Introduction

 \section{Introduction}

 Cosmic rays with energies ranging from approximately 100 PeV to a few EeV mark a crucial transition in the energy spectrum, connecting Galactic and extragalactic origins.
-The “knee” at around 4 PeV likely reflects the rigidity-dependent cutoff of Galactic accelerators, while the “ankle” near 1 EeV signifies the increasing dominance of extragalactic sources.
-When the energy exceeds 1 EeV, it is called Ultra-high-energy cosmic rays (UHECRs).
+The “knee” at around \unit[4]{PeV} likely reflects the rigidity-dependent cutoff of Galactic accelerators, while the “ankle” near 1 EeV signifies the increasing dominance of extragalactic sources.
+When the energy exceeds 1 EeV, it is called ultra-high-energy cosmic rays (UHECRs).
 These particles possess energies beyond what laboratory accelerators can achieve, offering a unique opportunity to explore fundamental physics.
-Understanding cosmic ray composition and spectrum in this range provides insights into the mechanisms behind their acceleration and the interplay between Galactic and extragalactic magnetic fields \cite{Bl_mer_2009, PierreAuger:2010gfm, Ackermann:2022rqc, Coleman_2023, zhang2024UHECR}.
+Understanding the composition and spectrum of cosmic rays in this energy range provides insights into the mechanisms behind their acceleration and the interplay between Galactic and extragalactic magnetic fields \cite{Bl_mer_2009, PierreAuger:2010gfm, Ackermann:2022rqc, Coleman_2023, zhang2024UHECR}.

-The flux of high energy cosmic rays generally follows a steeply falling power law \cite{Abreu_2021}, resulting in an exceedingly low flux at high energies.
-Therefore, a large effective area is needed for a ground-based detector to collect adequate statistics of high energy cosmic rays within a reasonable time frame.
-Consequently, the primary detection method involves measuring extensive air showers (EAS) generated by their interactions with Earth's atmosphere.
-One effective approach for detecting EAS is through the measurement of the radio signals they produce \cite{Huege_2016,Schr_der_2017}.
+The flux of high-energy cosmic rays generally follows a steeply falling power law \cite{Abreu_2021}, resulting in an exceedingly low flux at high energies.
+Detectors with a large effective area are needed to collect adequate statistics of UHECRs within a reasonable time frame.

-Inclined air showers, a specific subset of EAS, with elevation angles up to 25$^\circ$, are excellent targets for studying UHE particles.
-They are typically triggered by UHECR at high altitudes, but can also be induced by UHE neutrinos interacting near the Earth's surface, resulting in the shower maximum occurring close to the observer.
+Ground-based particle detectors (PD), deployed over a large area, provide a well-established technique for the detection of UHECRs, by detecting the extensive air showers (EAS) generated by the interactions of UHECRs with Earth's atmosphere \cite{pierre2015pierre,abu2012surface,aartsen2017icecube}.
+Ground-based antenna arrays offer an alternative and complementary approach to detect these EAS through the measurement of the radio signals they produce \cite{Huege_2016,Schr_der_2017}.